Conduitry // About // Music Nerd

 Greetings fellow entity.

 This is an attempt by Conduitry to give a broad and representational list of important artists and albums.
-Rather than things I'm listening to right now, I'll try to make this lean more toward things that have stood the relative test of time.
+Rather than things I'm listening to right now, I'll try to make this lean more toward things that were formative or have otherwise stood the comparative test of time.

 · · ·